The Game

 You wake up on a fragment of rock drifting through an endless void.
 The sky is wrong.
 The ground ends abruptly at the edges.
 Somewhere nearby, other survivors are trying to figure out the same thing you are: what happened?

 Something shattered reality.
-Not a war, not an apocalypse — something stranger.
+Not a war, not an apocalypse, but something stranger.
 The world broke apart into fragments, and those fragments are all that's left.
 Pieces of kingdoms, slices of forests, chunks of cities from places and times that shouldn't exist together, all drifting in a void that isn't empty so much as it is absent.

 Nobody remembers the Shattering itself.
-The survivors — you — just woke up here, on whatever fragment caught you.
+The survivors, you among them, just woke up here, on whatever fragment caught you.
 Maybe you were a soldier.
 Maybe a blacksmith.
 Maybe something stranger.
 What you were before shapes how you start, but where you go from here is up to you.

 The fragments aren't alone.
-They're connected by nodes — thin, fragile bridges through the void.
-Some are stable.
-Some shift.
-Some appear without warning and vanish just as fast, taking anyone still on them when they go.
+They're connected by nodes, thin and fragile bridges through the void that link the regions you can reach.
 Travel between fragments is possible, but it's never trivial.
 The distance between two nodes might be a short walk or a dangerous expedition through hostile territory, and what you find on the other side is never guaranteed.
+And the map is built to keep growing, as new fragments surface from the void.

 Death here is real.
-Not permanent — there are bindstones, anchors that catch your soul when you fall.
+Not permanent, because a bindstone catches your soul when you fall, so death sends you back, not away.
 But you leave your body behind, and everything on it.
 In the settled places, your corpse is protected.
 In the frontier, it's not.
 And on an ephemeral fragment?
 If the fragment drifts away before you get back, your gear goes with it.

 The world doesn't explain itself to you.
 You explore.
 You ask other players.
 You piece together what happened from fragments of lore, ruins that don't make sense, and the slowly dawning realization that the Shattering might not be over.